ImperialCollegeLondon/rse_further_git_course/episodes/l1-06-releases_tags.md

 - "What is a Git tag and how does it differ from a branch?"
 - "How and when should I release a new version of my code?"
 - "What is the difference between major and minor version changes?"
-- "How can I effectively communicate what has changed between code version?"
+- "How can I effectively communicate what has changed between versions?"
+- "How can I tag commits?"
+- "How can I publish a release on Github?"
 objectives:
 - "Understand what is meant by a release and a version"
+- "Know how to tag a given commit"
 - "Understand how to give your software meaningful version numbers with semantic versioning"
+- "Know how to push your tags and publish a release of your software"
 keypoints:
 - "A version of your code with a release number (e.g. v13.4.2) is referred to as a *release*"
 - "A version of your code represented by a commit hash (e.g. 047e4fe) is just referred to as a *commit*"
+- "Publishing a release can be a good way to bundle features and ensure your users use a specific version of your code"
+- "`git tag` allows you to give a commit a human-readable name, such as a version number"
+- "Semantic versioning is a common convention for conveying to your users what a new version number means"
+- "Tags need to be explicitly pushed to remotes with `git push --tags`"
+- "You can use a tag as the basis for a release on GitHub"
 ---

 ## Background: To release or not to release?

 All of you will already be familiar with the concept of software versioning.
-Often when you download a piece of software from its website it'll tell you that it's `v13.4.2` (or whatever) that you're downloading. [!!!!!!1]
+Often when you download a piece of software from its website it'll tell you that it's `v13.4.2` (or whatever) that you're downloading.

 Releasing software with an explicit version number like this is a common practice and one that you may eventually consider for some of your own projects.
 We will show you how